I’m going to tell you what no one wants to hear about protecting your catalytic converter from theft.

 This cage acts like lock around your catalytic converter, providing a substantial visual deterrent and physically making it very difficult for the casual thief to steal your cat converter.

-The CatClamp is a universal fit, and people have been able to use them on anything from Honda Civics, Toyota Tacomas, Ford Excursions and fleet vehicles like Ford F150s and Chevy Express vans.
+The CatClamp is a universal fit, and people have been able to use them on anything from Honda Civics, Toyota Tacomas, Ford Excursions, Honda CRV and fleet vehicles like Ford F150s and Chevy Express vans.

 Miller CatShield or CCM Cat Security Catalytic Converter Shield

 If you drive one of the high target vehicles like the Toyota Prius or Honda Element, you can buy one of several catalytic converter shields to protect that Toyota Prius catalytic converter.

 A cat shield is a plate of metal that attaches to the bottom of your car and guards your catalytic converter.
 It’s a little like a skid plate you’d find on an off-road truck.

 The two big players in this market are Miller Cat Shield and CCM Cat Security.
 Both are easily available, at least in the US.
 You can buy the Miller Cat Shield directly from the manufacturer, and the CCM CatSecurity on Amazon.
 There are a few subtle differences, but they’re pretty similar in design.

 December 2022 UPDATE: MillerCat heard about us and has offered us a discount code to pass along to our readers.
 Order your CatShield direct and use Discount Code : GEARIST

 Since we first wrote this article, MillerCat has expanded their line up.
 They now include the following vehicles: